AlTimofeyev/pypalex/README.md

 <h2 align=center id="feedback">FEEDBACK</h2>

 <p align=justify>
-Any and all feedback is greatly appreciated and welcomed.
+Any and all feedback is greatly appreciated and welcomed!
 On the PyPalEx GitHub repository, there is a <b><a href="https://github.com/AlTimofeyev/pypalex/discussions">Discussion</a></b> post that is available for each Release version of PyPalEx and open to everyone for any comments or feedback on the version of PyPalEx you are using.
 </p>

 [//]: # (Include Contributions Section Later)